Aftermath!: Reception

-Aftermath was ranked 29th in the 1996 reader poll of Arcane magazine to determine the 50 most popular roleplaying games of all time.
-The UK magazine's editor Paul Pettengale commented: "Aftermath can be a harrowing game.
+In a 1996 readers' poll conducted by the UK games magazine Arcane to determine the 50 most popular role-playing games, Aftermath was ranked 29th.
+Editor Paul Pettengale commented: "Aftermath can be a harrowing game.
 Still, in the hands of a decent ref, it can also be one of the most involving to come out of the pre-1985 boom, with plenty of scope for freeform campaigns."